mongodb/leafygreen-ui/packages/RadioBoxGroup/README.md

 ### className
 ### Type: `string`
 ### Default: ''
-Adds a className to the outermost element.
+Adds a className to the root element

 ### onChange
 #### Type: `function`
 #### Default: `() => {}`
 The event handler function for the 'onchange' event.
-Receives the associated event object as the first argument.
+Receives the associated event object as the first argument and the event target's value (string) as the second.
+* Signature function(event: object, value: string)
+  * Event: The event source of the callback
+  * Value: The value of the selected radio

 ### children
 #### Type: `node`
 #### Default: `null`
-Can be any node; however, any <RadioBox /> components, will be treated as belonging to the <RadioBoxGroup /> compound component, and will recieve internal state from <RadioBoxGroup />
+Content of the component

+### Any other properties supplied will be spread on the root element.

 # Rich Radio Input

 ## Example